Medical image computing

-Medical image computing (MIC) is an interdisciplinary field at the intersection of computer science, information engineering, electrical engineering, physics, mathematics and medicine.
-This field develops computational and mathematical methods for solving problems pertaining to medical images and their use for biomedical research and clinical care.
+Medical image computing (MIC) is the use of computational and mathematical methods for solving problems pertaining to medical images and their use for biomedical research and clinical care.
+It is an interdisciplinary field at the intersection of computer science, information engineering, electrical engineering, physics, mathematics and medicine.

 The main goal of MIC is to extract clinically relevant information or knowledge from medical images.
 While closely related to the field of medical imaging, MIC focuses on the computational analysis of the images, not their acquisition.
 The methods can be grouped into several broad categories: image segmentation, image registration, image-based physiological modeling, and others.

 Data forms

 Medical image computing typically operates on uniformly sampled data with regular x-y-z spatial spacing (images in 2D and volumes in 3D, generically referred to as images).
 At each sample point, data is commonly represented in integral form such as signed and unsigned short (16-bit), although forms from unsigned char (8-bit) to 32-bit float are not uncommon.
 The particular meaning of the data at the sample point depends on modality: for example a CT acquisition collects radiodensity values, while an MRI acquisition may collect T1 or T2-weighted images.
 Longitudinal, time-varying acquisitions may or may not acquire images with regular time steps.
 Fan-like images due to modalities such as curved-array ultrasound are also common and require different representational and algorithmic techniques to process.
 Other data forms include sheared images due to gantry tilt during acquisition; and unstructured meshes, such as hexahedral and tetrahedral forms, which are used in advanced biomechanical analysis (e.g., tissue deformation, vascular transport, bone implants).